coder/semhub/README.md

 2. `functions/`

-   This is for your Lambda functions and it uses the `core` package as a local dependency.
+   This is for your Cloudflare Workers and it uses the `core` package as a local dependency.

 3. `scripts/`